 Celebrity Reporter Chris Tutty and friend of Josh says;

-“He's an awesome person, he has been on TV every day for the last 25 years, on the the number one day time drama 50 years running.
+He's an awesome person, he has been on TV every day for the last 25 years, on the number one daytime drama 50 years running.
 Fans are obsessed with Josh and just can’t wait to find out the latest news about him!
 He is a role model!”

 Story by Chris.
 W. Tutty

 Heaven, and I’m still at the gym working off the calories!
 I would eat it all again in a heartbeat, everything was fantastic.
-Stuffed to our eyeballs, we decided to pile into the 1956 Chevy stepside Shark had arrived in and we took a short drive to the massive CBS studio.
-I always get the feeling like in the movies that when I come to the gate that the security guy will turn us away, but we were on the list.
+Stuffed to our eyeballs, we decided to pile into the 1956 Chevy Stepside that Shark had arrived in and we took a short drive to the massive CBS studio.
+I always get the feeling like in the movies, that when I come to the gate the security guy will turn us away; but we were on the list.
 Josh is very professional and thorough, as soon as we parked security was waiting for us and again there was another security check point where we were given security tags.
-As we walk I reflect on the legacy of this studio; a lot has happened behind these doors shows like the Price is Right to the Merve Griffin show.
-Once again we must go to one more office-- The Young and the Restless official office.
-In the waiting room a tv is playing the show, and there are several Emmy statues on shelves, Shark motions towards his assistant Dean pretending to do a selfie with one of the Emmy’s.
+As we walk I reflect on the legacy of this studio; a lot has happened behind these doors, with shows like the Price is Right and the Merve Griffin show filming here.
+Finally we reach the last office-- The Young and the Restless official office.
+In the waiting room the show plays on a tv, and there are several Emmy statues on shelves.
+Shark motions towards his assistant, Dean, while pretending to take a selfie with one of the Emmy’s.
 To my shock and horror, Dean repeats Shark’s behavior and actually picks up one of the statues and takes a selfie just as the receptionist returns.
 She politely tells Dean to put down the Emmy and to slowly move away.
 “Yikes, we are not going to get in to the studio!” was my first thought, but all was well and Josh had arrived.
 Everyone loves Josh, this handsome, talented charmer who has been working at Y and R for 25 years now.
 It would be fair enough to say he is as much a staple of the show as its leading man Victor Newman (aka Eric Braden).

 We were now heading to Josh’s rather large dressing room, being a veteran has its perks, the room had a big screen TV, a couch, sports memorabilia, makeup chair, mirror and a private bathroom which Sharks assistant immediately needed to use.
 He said he had to do a number 3 whatever that is?
 All joking aside Dean did carry the large surprise, a Baker Mayfield painting I was about to present to him.
 Josh was overwhelmed by the art, and it brought tears to both our eyes.
 Actors can be emotional.